Afghanistan–India relations: Afghan-India Friendship Dam

 Salma Dam, officially the Afghan-India Friendship Dam, is a hydroelectric and irrigation dam project located on the Hari River in Chishti Sharif District of Herat Province in western Afghanistan.
 The Afghan cabinet renamed the Salma Dam to the Afghan-India Friendship Dam in a move to strengthen relations between the two countries.
 The hydroelectric plant produces 42 MW of power in addition to providing irrigation for 75,000 hectares of farmland (stabilising the existing irrigation of 35,000 hectares and development of irrigation facilities to an additional 40,000 hectares of land).
 The dam was opened on 4 June 2016 by Indian Prime Minister Narendra Modi along with Afghan President Ashraf Ghani.

+India-Afghanistan land border

+Part I of the Constitution of India defines the India's 15,107 km border with 7 countries, including 106 km border of India with Afghanistan along Wakhan Corridor of Afghanistan and disputed Kashmir region (Gilgit), area administered by Pakistan but also claimed by India.
+Afghanistan–Pakistan have the border dispute as Durand Line serves as the present border between Afghanistan-Pakistan but Afghanistan claims the Pashtun dominated areas of Pakistan contiguous to Afghanistan and Afghanistan has refused to acknowledge the Durand Line as the border.
+Part of the Durand Line which runs between the Wakhan Corridor and Gilgit (administered by Pakistan and also claimed by India as India's border with Pakistan) is not disputed, i.e. India-Afghanistan land border itself is not disputed between India and Afghanistan, even though both India and Afghanistan have separate border disputes with Pakistan elsewhere on the border areas.

 Military

 Since 2011, around 700 Afghans train in India every year in institutions such as the National Defence Academy, Indian Military Academy, Officers Training Academy, Infantry School in Mhow and the Counter-Insurgency and Jungle Warfare School in Mizoram.